Insurance and Payment

 • Is Christina Hoehn-Shackelford with Alma Via Counseling Services LLC (NPI# 1881821361) a covered provider under my plan?

-We are unable to accept any Medicare and Medicaid plans or supplemental plans through commercial insurance companies.
+We are unable to accept any Medicare and Medicaid plans or advantage/supplemental plans through commercial insurance companies.

 Reduced fee “pay what you can” options are available, so contact us if you’d like to learn more!